715 South 'A' Street

 Fiestas Patrias- El Grito

 Mexican Independence Day is September 16 and is celebrated with a weekend long celebration during Hispanic heritage month.
-Starting with the event of "El Grito”, meaning the cry, typically on the Saturday of that weekend.
-This takes place in Plaza park with live music, local foods and a parade on Sunday.
+Starting with the event of "El Grito”, meaning the cry, typically on the Saturday of that weekend leading up to the big festival of Fiestas Patrias.
+This takes place in Plaza park with live music, local foods and fun for the whole family.

 Oxnard Salsa Festival